danielobare/the-ogk-boeing-weather-portal/README.md

 Contains code that displays weather from an external API, renders data from json files using GET and attempts to POST to json & render to page

-Initial stages of project coding were initialized by the following steps:
+Initial stages of project coding were initialized using the following steps:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).